0xdatawolf001/useful-crypto-dashboards/readme.md

-# List of Crypto Dashboards
+# List of (Niche) Crypto Dashboards

-This document saves the list of crypto dashboards and analytics sites that contain useful information about particular crypto products (chains, protocols etc)
+This document saves the list of crypto dashboards and analytics sites that contain useful information about particular crypto products (chains, protocols etc).
+They are typically a good mix of offchain data and therefore are not as commoditized; making them rarer than usual.
+This makes them worth saving!

 ## Criteria on Inclusion
 The criteria for inclusion is very simple: the website is widely reference and contains important KPIs that sets the standard that the ecosystem as a whole should work towards.